What is a Life Estate Deed?

 How Life Estate Deeds Work

 To understand how Life Estate Deeds work, it is important to make a distinction between ownership and possession.
 You can possess something without owning it, and you can own something without possessing it.
 Life Estate Deeds work by creating different categories of ownership that have different rights of possession.

 When property is transferred by Life Estate Deed, ownership is divided into two types of interest: life estate and remainder interest.
 The owners who hold these two types of interest are truly owners of the property, but they have different rights of possession.
 One interest is measured based on the owner’s lifetime and is called a life estate.
 The person who holds a life estate has the right to possess the property during his or her lifetime.
 The interest that passes at the owner’s death is called a remainder or remainder interest.
 The person who holds a remainder interest does not have the right to possess the property until the life tenant’s death.

 The Life Estate Deed transfers the two different types of interest (the life estate and remainder interest) to different owners.
 There are three categories of owners:

 - Current Owner (Grantor) – The person creating the deed is called the grantor.

-- New Owner (Life Tenant) – The person who will hold the property for his or her lifetime is called the life tenant.
+- New Owner (Life Tenant) – The person who owns the life estate is called the life tenant.